iglenwoo/osu-class-bot/README.md

-OSU Class Finder
+Class Beaver
 ==================

-This is an Slack app that provides class information and student's professor ratings in convenient ways.
+This is an Slack app that provides class information and professor rating data in convenient ways.

 Introduction
 ------------